 Cutting Speeds and Feed Rates

-Because carbide can withstand the massive thermal energy generated during high-friction cutting, it completely changes the game for cycle times.
-You can typically run carbide at three to four times the cutting speed (SFM) of HSS.
-It thrives in high-RPM environments where the heat is actually transferred into the metal chip rather than the tool itself.
+Because carbide can withstand the massive thermal energy generated during high-friction cutting, it significantly improves productivity for cycle times.
+Depending on the workpiece material, tool geometry, coating, and machine rigidity, carbide tools can typically run at two to five times the cutting speed (SFM) of HSS.
+It thrives in high-RPM environments where, under optimized cutting conditions, much of the generated heat is carried away by the chip rather than remaining in the tool.

 HSS has much lower thermal limits; if you run it too fast, the cutting edge softens, deforms, and burns out almost instantly.
 However, when it comes to feed rates (how deep or fast the tool plows forward per revolution), HSS is highly forgiving.
 If a manual operator accidentally feeds an HSS drill bit a bit too aggressively, the tool's elasticity handles the sudden load spike.
 Doing the same with carbide usually results in an instant, loud pop as the tool disintegrates.